 <<<<<<<<SCE POWER SCHEDULED POWER OUTAGES>>>>>>>>

-Due to projected weather conditions, SCE is exploring options for a potential Public Safety Power Shutoff (PSPS) of electrical circuits in High Fire Risk Areas (HFRA) serving portions of some cities and unincorporated areas in Riverside County on Monday, October 28, 2019 and Wednesday October 30, 2019.
+Due to projected weather conditions, SCE is exploring options for a potential Public Safety Power Shutoff (PSPS) of electrical circuits in High Fire Risk Areas (HFRA) serving portions of some cities and unincorporated areas in Riverside County.

 SCE has activated an Incident Management Team (IMT) to monitor conditions.
 The actual onset of weather conditions and other circumstances beyond SCE's control may impact coordination and notification efforts.
 As such, there is a possibility that a PSPS event could be called sooner than anticipated, additional circuits could be impacted, or conditions could change, resulting in shutoffs no longer being considered for one or more circuits.
 We will attempt to notify communities as conditions change.